 It'll give you details like Full Charge capacity (reveals the current charge capacity) and Design Capacity (battery's original capacity) – the higher the difference between the two, the more worn out your battery is.

-Right below the Design Capacity is a percentage figure.
-If this figure falls below 80%, then start planning for a new iPad.
-It means the battery is nearing its end.
+Right below Design Capacity is the percentage figure.
+If this figure falls below 80%, start planning for a new iPad.
+This means that the battery is nearing its end.

-You will also get a figure showing the number of charge cycles your iPad has been through. iPad's manufacturer, Apple, puts the maximum number of charge cycles at 1000.
+You will also get a figure showing the number of charge cycles your iPad has been through.
+Apple, the iPad's manufacturer, puts the maximum number of charge cycles at 1000.
 After that, it's time to say goodbye.

-Upon installation of the app, sync your PC to your iPad and press on ‘Details’ right adjacent to Battery Life.
-These details include figures like Design Capacity (battery's original capacity), Charge Times and Temperature.
+Upon installing the app, sync your PC to your iPad and select 'Details' adjacent to Battery Life.
+These details include figures like Design Capacity (battery's original capacity), Charge Times, and Temperature.

-Using these innovative and informative applications, iPad users have been able to get around the challenge of not having inbuilt settings to check on the health status of their iPads.
-These apps are free to download and can easily save you mishaps of overheating and sudden death of your iPads especially if they hold important information.
+By using these innovative and informative applications, iPad users have been able to get around the challenge of not having inbuilt settings to check on the health status of their iPads.
+These apps are free to download and can easily prevent mishaps like overheating and the sudden death of your iPads, especially if they hold vital information.